Tennis-Sports figures defend Raducanu over Wimbledon exit | Sports-Games

 The previously little-known 18-year-old, ranked 338 in the world, was the last of 14 British players standing in Wimbledon after three superb wins that had fans on their feet.
 But she was forced to retire against Australian Ajla Tomljanovic in their last-16 match on Monday with breathing difficulties.

-American former Wimbledon champion John McEnroe suggested during commentary for the BBC that the occasion "got a little bit too much" for Raducanu, while some others took to social media criticising her for bowing out while losing.
-The case drew comparisons with world No. 2 Naomi Osaka, who withdrew from the French Open after opening up on anxiety she suffered from media interviews after intense games.
+American former Wimbledon champion John McEnroe suggested while commentating for the BBC that the occasion "got a little bit too much" for Raducanu, while some others took to social media criticising her for bowing out while losing.
+The case drew comparisons with world No. 2 Naomi Osaka, who withdrew from the French Open after opening up on anxiety she suffered from media interviews after intense matches.

-Raducana herself sent a message to fans on Tuesday saying she was feeling much better, congratulating Tomljanovic, and apologising for the game's premature end.
-"I was playing the best tennis of my life in front of an amazing crowd this week and I think the whole experience caught up with me," she tweeted.
+Raducanu herself posted a message to fans on Tuesday saying she was feeling much better, congratulating Tomljanovic, and apologising for the premature end to the match.
+"I was playing the best tennis of my life in front of an amazing crowd this week and I think the whole experience caught up with me," she tweeted, saying she began breathing heavily and felt dizzy after some tough rallies at the end of the first set.

-"No question mental toughness can be what separates the best in sport but surely ... you aren't judging her mental toughness on yesterday's match," he added in reply to ex-England cricketer Kevin Pietersen who said successful athletes must simply "deal with" pressure.
-'PROUD OF YOU'
+"No question mental toughness can be what separates the best in sport but surely ... you aren't judging her mental toughness on yesterday's match," Murray added in reply to ex-England cricketer Kevin Pietersen who said successful athletes must simply "deal with" pressure.
+His mother Judy Murray, a tennis coach, went further with a withering tweet.
+"Middle-aged men should generally avoid commenting on the physical or mental well-being of teenage girls.
+They will NEVER experience or fully understand that world," she said.

+'PROUD OF YOU' England footballer Rashford empathised with Raducanu, saying the same had happened to him in an Under-16 game.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)